-- Pregnant women who had an adverse childhood had greater "bad" bacteria than those who didn't.
+- Pregnant women who had an adverse childhood had more significant "bad" bacteria than those who didn't.
 The uterus is a sterile environment, and that bacterial colonization begins during birth varies according to the mode of delivery of vaginally delivered infants resembling the maternal vaginal microbiome and that of those provided by cesarean section.
 Microbiome differences based on delivery mode are no longer evident by the sixth week of life.

 - Human Touch, Interestingly, while environmental proximity to another person does not increase the similarity of microbiome composition between individuals, the quality of human relationships does seem to have an impact.

 Our gut microbiomes play an integral part in overall health, and not surprisingly, our mental health.
 This study area is still relatively new; however, optimistic signals and encouraging study results have emerged.
 Ultimately more studies are needed to fully understand the impacts of probiotics, prebiotics and other means of intervention concerning mental health.

 Although much remains to be discovered about how the gut microbiome influences the brain and mental functioning, nutrition and gut health are beginning to represent an essential component in holistic psychiatric care.
 The sentiment that one might consider most appropriate regarding the field of the gut microbiome and nutritional psychiatry is cautious but justifiable optimism.